 No crest, mantling, torse or chapeau may be used without a helm.
 Achievements without a helm will often be shown with a ribbon or chaplet around the shield.
+As mentioned previously, when using a lozenge, a true-lover's knot may be drawn over the top of the lozenge.
 Supporters may be used, if allowed.
 A coronet may be used if appropriate.
 The coronet should rest firmly on the shield, not float in the air above it.
-In period, a crown alone was generally drawn as if it were as wide as the shield.
-A coronet sized in proportion to the shield would be about a third of its width.
+In period, a coronet without a helm was generally drawn as if it were as wide as the shield, which is different from the general practice of making the parts of the achievement all proportional to each other.
+A coronet sized in proportion to the shield would only be about a third of its width.
 If using a lozenge, or a tilted shield, the coronet should sit down over the point of the lozenge or tipped shield.
 Coronets can be represented in either a flat style, which does not show the back portion, or in a more three dimensional style, which has pieces of the back showing through.
 Flat styles often show the bottom of the coronet curved up slightly.
+See the specific achievements for each award for appropriate styles of coronet.